 The information on this web site is based on research performed by the IEG and on research by others.
 The IEG

 conducts research on energy-efficient ventilation, pollutant transport,

 particle control, and health and productivity in commercial buildings.
 The

-research methods employed by this department include controlled laboratory
+research methods employed by this group include controlled laboratory

 studies, extensive multi-disciplinary field studies, modeling, and reviews